 The surgeon then puts between 12 and 15 special cryotherapy needles through the skin of the perineum (the area of skin between your legs behind the testicles).
 They usually use a trans rectal ultrasound scan to make sure the needles are in the right place.
 Your surgeon puts the ultrasound probe into your back passage (rectum).
 This gives a clear image of the prostate on a screen.

 A machine then sends gas through the needles to freeze the prostate area.
 The gas freezes and destroys the cancer cells.

 The surgeon uses temperature needles to monitor the temperature of other structures in the area such as the back passage (rectum).
 This makes sure these areas don’t get too cold.

 The procedure usually takes between 1 and 2 hours.

 The surgeon removes all the needles and any temperature probes once they've finished.

 When you are fully awake you go back to your ward or department to rest.
 The nurses check on whether you have any pain and will give you pain killers if you need them.
-It is normal to have some bleeding but the nurses will check the amount of bleeding.
+It is normal to have some bleeding but the nurses will check the amount.

 After cryotherapy treatment